 CAN ANGER TURN TO RIOTS AGAIN? - It’s hard to believe that it’s been 46 years since August 11, 1965, the day the Watts uprising began.I’ll never forget the fear that I felt watching the chaos unfold.
 I was shocked but not surprised: you could feel the anger and frustration building up during that hot summer.
 The booming California economy was providing little opportunity for people of color.

 Public policy was benefiting the already fortunate and was leaving behind those who were already disadvantaged.
 In California, as in the rest of the country, African American and Latino families were reaching a boiling point that could not be contained any longer.
-Over the following two years there were a number of additional riots in Chicago, Newark, Detroit and elsewhere.

 Today in Watts, and across California, people are feeling that familiar angry bubbling stirring up as the gap between rich and poor grows ever wider.
 During this time it is important that we recall the lessons from that turbulent period in our nation's past.